Simulation of Adaptive Running with Flexible Sports Prosthesis using Reinforcement Learning of Hybrid-link System: Prosthetic Running Walking by Imitation Learning

 \subsubsection{Fine-tuning}

-A fast dynamic computation method using implicit integration has been proposed for the hybrid-link system \cite{ishigaki2025}.
+A fast dynamic computation method using implicit integration has been proposed for the hybrid-link system \cite{ishigaki2025_}.
 However, simulations with flexible deformation are much more computationally expensive than rigid-link systems, making it essential to improve learning efficiency and reduce simulation time over tens of thousands of iterations.
-As shown in Fig.~\ref{fig:framework}, we first train a policy generating whole-body motion through imitation learning using a rigid-link model instead of the PCS model.
-The learned parameters are then fine-tuned with the hybrid-link system to account for prosthesis deformation.
-This fine-tuning process provides effective initial parameters, enabling efficient learning with fewer iterations.
+As shown in Fig.~\ref{fig:framework}, we first train a policy using a rigid-link model instead of the PCS model, and then fine-tuned it with the hybrid-link system to account for prosthesis deformation.
+This process provides effective initial parameters, enabling efficient learning with fewer iterations.